-- We do the Faraday Challenge Day to encourage you to think of being an engineer in the future.
+- We want you to think about being an engineer in the future.
 Anyone thinking of being an engineer? - What do you think engineering is?
-Thy to get response from each group.
+Try to get response from each group.
 Stress idea that engineering is difficult to define. - We at the IET use this phrase [click on definition].
-Use your own example of engineering to illustrate this idea. - There are many different areas of engineering.
+Use your own example of engineering to illustrate this idea.
+This could be anything from a kitchen appliance to a metal knee joint but try to use something which motivates or relates to you. - There are many different areas of engineering.
 All require creativity and innovative problem-solving.
-Engineering use their knowledge and ideas to come up with new products or adapt existing products.
+Engineers use their knowledge and ideas to come up with new products or adapt existing products.
 They challenge themselves.
 We want you to do the same.